 - Details about credit and historical searches related to the business

-IT business brokers can give you advice about sensitive information in some documents.
+IT business brokers can provide guidance on sensitive information contained in certain documents.
 For example, your due diligence document package should not include private details about employees, vendors/suppliers, and customers.
-You should only provide the necessary details about contracts with employees, other contractors, and clients until the business sale closes.
+You should only provide the necessary information about contracts with employees, other contractors, and clients until the business sale closes.

-Due diligence documents should include a list of assets like equipment, tools, fixtures, vehicles, and their condition.
-If licenses are necessary, the list needs to include details about related business licenses.
-Your broker will also share the value of the business so buyers can check whether the asking price is fair.
+Due diligence documents should include a list of assets, such as equipment, tools, fixtures, and vehicles, along with their condition.
+If licenses are required, the list should include details about related business licenses.
+Your broker will also share the business’s value with buyers, allowing them to assess whether the asking price is fair.

-A broker recognizes that buyers hesitate to make offers when there are warning signs in the due diligence packages.
-Buyers become uninterested when a due diligence document package does not include the reason for sellers wanting to divest and more.
+A broker recognizes that buyers often hesitate to make offers when warning signs are present in the due diligence packages.
+Buyers become uninterested when a due diligence document package fails to include the reason for the Seller’s decision to divest, among other key details.
 They also lose interest when not given financial statements, employee information, or tax statements.

 Other warning signs for buyers include: